schwingle/this-is-only-a-test/index.md

    1. Point your web browser to http://localhost/owncloud.
    2. Enter your desired administrator’s username and password.
-   3. Set your data directory location and enter your database credentials.
+   3. Click __Storage and Database__ to set your data directory location and database connection.
+    * Data directory: Your ownCloud data directory must be exclusive to ownCloud and not be modified manually by any other process or user.
+This directory must already exist, and must be owned by your HTTP user (see [Set Strong Directory Permissions](https://doc.owncloud.org/server/latest/admin_manual/installation/source_installation.html#strong-perms-label)).
+    * Database: You may choose one of 4 supported database products.
+These are:

+       * SQLite
+       * MYSQL/MariaDB
+       * PostgreSQL
+       * Oracle 11g (Enterprise-edition only)
    4. Click __Finish Setup__.

 # Configure the ownCloud Server